Havok (band): History

 In a July 2018 interview with Sonic Perspectives, Sanchez stated that Havok was going to "stop touring soon" and begin writing a new album, which he had hoped would be released by the summer of 2019.
 The album, titled V, was released on May 1, 2020, and is their only release with new bassist Brandon Bruce.
 On August 2, 2021, Bruce announced via Instagram account that he had left Havok, explaining: "As of a couple weeks ago I have officially left Havok.
 This is something I thought a lot about and is what I believe is the best decision for myself and the band.
 I wish them all the best both professionally and personally in the future.
 I would like to thank everyone that enjoyed what I was able to do with them musically."

 On August 3, 2021, Metal Storm reported that Havok had "reportedly" been working on new material.
 The band embarked on its first U.S. tour in four years during the summer of 2023, and by this time, bassist Nick Schendzielos had rejoined.
 Miami New Times reported in July 2023 that new music from Havok would be released in 2024.

 On July 30, 2024, Reece Scruggs announced that he had left Havok after fourteen years as the band's lead guitarist, citing scheduling conflicts.
 Brett Rechtfertig of Psychosomatic will be filling in for Scruggs on the band's summer and fall 2024 tour dates.

+The band is schedueld to perform at Milwaukee Metal Fest in June 2026.
+They will also be touring the U.S. during the Summer alongside Killswitch Engage, Machine Head and Iron Reagan.